 There is a sandy trail that runs parallel to Sunset Cliffs Boulevard that makes for a gorgeous walk.
-Whenever we have company visiting from out of town and want to show off our coastline, this is the where we go.
+Whenever we have company visiting from out of town and want to show off our coastline, this is where we go.

 The Beauty and Wonder of Sunset Cliffs Natural Park

 Above is a short video that showcases the beauty of the cliffs next to the water.

 Sunset Cliffs Natural Park

-Through the centuries, the native American Kumeyaay Indians would travel seasonally here to fish and gather foodstuff from the intertidal pools as well as collect food from indigenous plants.
+Through the centuries, the native American Kumeyaay Indians would travel seasonally here to fish and gather foodstuff from the intertidal pools and collect food from indigenous plants.